THU-KEG/Agentic-Reward-Modeling/README.md

-# 4. Preference Pairs Annotation with RewardAgent
+# 3. Preference Pairs Annotation with RewardAgent
 **Note**: Before running `run_annotation.sh`, you may also need to generate n responses (on-policy) in the `best_of_n` directory.
 The `run_annotation.sh` script is used to run the annotation of preference pairs with the RewardAgent.
 This script processes a specific dataset and generates annotated results.
-To run this script inside the Docker container, execute (`run_annotation.sh`):
+To run this script, execute (`run_annotation.sh`):
 ```bash
 file="8_responses"